ElisaSHansen/BIManalyst_g_20/A2/README_A2.md

 ![Workflow Chart with Highlights](diagram%20med%20highlights.svg)

-##A2e: Tool idea
+## A2e: Tool idea

 **Q: Describe in words your idea for your own OpenBIM ifcOpenShell Tool in Python.**

 A: Our idea is to develop a Python-based OpenBIM tool that uses IfcOpenShell to automatically check the axial capacity of columns in a structural BIM model.
 Data Input (from BIM + analysis files)
-The tool will read the IFC model using IfcOpenShell to extract geometry and material properties of columns (e.g., cross-sectional dimensions, concrete grade, reinforcement data).
+The tool will read the IFC model using IfcOpenShell to extract geometry and material properties of columns (e.g., cross-sectional dimensions, concrete grade, and reinforcement data if it's there').
 Additional load data will be imported from external calculation files (in this case, we hope we can use the scripts from the analysts in our group) containing beam and slab forces acting on the columns.
-A report will be generated summarizing column IDs, geometry, loads, capacities, and pass/fail status.
+A report will be generated summarizing column IDs, geometry, loads, capacities, utilization and pass/fail status .

 **Q: What is the business and societal value of your tool?**